vindarel/lisp-journey/content/blog/why-do-we-have-to-wait-one-month-before-quicklisp-updates.md

 > Qlot will not help if you are writing a library and want to push fixes to its users quickly.
 It only helps for end-user application development.
 It works similar to virtualenv + pip (requirements.txt) from Python's world, for example.

-Phoe sumed up the situation:
+Phoe summed up the situation:

 > This thread is turning into a discussion about "why X approach is better than Quicklisp approach" which leads to a fruitful, but dead point.